-- Market operators and investment firms operating a trading venue shall make the information published in accordance with Articles 3 to 10 available to the public on a reasonable commercial basis.
-The information shall be made available free of charge 15 minutes after the publication of the information in accordance with Articles 3 to 10.a transaction. - The Commission may adopt, by means of delegated acts in accordance with Article 41, measures clarifying what constitutes a reasonable commercial basis to make information public as referred to in paragraph 1.
+1. Market operators and investment firms operating a trading venue shall make the information published in accordance with Articles 3 to 10 available to the public on a reasonable commercial basis.
+The information shall be made available free of charge 15 minutes after the publication of a transaction.

+2. The Commission may adopt, by means of delegated acts in accordance with Article 41, measures clarifying what constitutes a reasonable commercial basis to make information public as referred to in paragraph 1.